nickmeldrum/basic-ajax/README.md

 ### Request Headers:

-By default basic-ajax sets the X-Requested-With header to XMLHttpRequest.
+By default basic-ajax sets the `X-Requested-With` header to `XMLHttpRequest`.
-See the reasoning here: http://stackoverflow.com/a/22533680 but basically it allows for the server to prevent CSRF attacks
+See the reasoning here: http://stackoverflow.com/a/22533680 but basically it allows for the server to prevent CSRF attacks.

-basic-ajax does not allow you to override this setting as that is "A Bad Idea".
+Basic-ajax does not allow you to override this setting as that is "A Bad Idea".

 ### Caching: